krother/academis/posts/sicklecell.md

 ### 3.4 Analyze annotations of beta-globin

-Find the  beta-globin entry with accession L26462.
-Use the field r.annotations['accessions'] on a SeqRecord object.
+Find the  beta-globin entry with accession `L26462`.
+Use the field `r.annotations['accessions']` on a `SeqRecord` object.
 Write the entry to a separate GenBank file.

 #### Bonus Question: